Mask-Align: Self-Supervised Neural Word Alignment

+Our work is closely related to unsupervised neural word alignment.
+While early unsupervised neural aligners \cite{tamura2014recurrent, alkhouli2016alignment, peter2017generating} failed to outperform their statistical counterparts such as \textsc{Fast-Align} \cite{dyer2013fastalign} and \textsc{GIZA++} \cite{och03giza}, recent studies have made significant progress by inducing alignments from NMT models \cite{garg2019jointly, zenkel2019adding, zenkel2020end, chen2020accurate}.
+Our work differs from prior studies in that we design a novel self-supervised model that is capable of utilizing more target context than NMT-based models to generate high quality alignments without using guided training.

-\textbf{Masked Language Model} Pre-trained masked language models (MLMs, \citet{devlin2019bert}) have been successfully applied to many NLP tasks such as natural language understanding \cite{wang2018glue} and text generation \cite{lewis2020bart}.
-Its idea has also been adopted in many advanced NLP models. \citet{ghazvininejad2019mask} introduce a conditional masked language model (CMLM) to perform parallel decoding for non-autoregressive machine translation.
-The CMLM can leverage both previous and future context on the target side for sequence-to-sequence tasks with the masking mechanism. \citet{kasai2020disco} extend it with a disentangled context Transformer that predicts every target token instead of a subset conditioned on arbitrary context.
-Our masked modeling method is inspired by CMLMs, as such a masking and predicting process is highly related to word alignment.
-To the best of our knowledge, this is the first work that incorporates a CMLM objective into alignment models.
+Our work is also inspired by the success of conditional masked language models (CMLMs) \cite{ghazvininejad2019mask}, which have been applied to non-autoregressive machine translation.
+The CMLM can leverage both previous and future context on the target side for sequence-to-sequence tasks with the masking mechanism. \citet{kasai2020disco} extend it with a disentangled context Transformer that predicts every target token conditioned on arbitrary context.
+By taking the characteristics of word alignment into consideration, we propose to use static-KV attention to achieve masking and aligning in parallel.
+To the best of our knowledge, this is the first work that incorporates a CMLM into alignment models.